okfn/opendatahandbook-old/source/how-to-open-up-data/make-data-available.rst

 These platforms can have two costs.
 The first is independence.
 Your agency needs to be able to yield control to others.
 This is often politically, legally or operationally difficult.
 The second cost may be openness.
-Ensure that your data platform is agnostic of who can access it.
+Ensure that your data platform is agnostic about who can access it.
 Software developers and scientists use many operating sytems, from smart phones to supercomputers.
 They should all be able to access the data.